Earth-and-Energy-Systems-Lab/pymedeas2/README.md

 results_SCENARIO-NAME_INITIAL-DATE_FINAL-DATE_TIME-STEP.csv

 If a results file with the same name already exists, the characters "_old" will be added at the end of the file name.
 This can happen up to two times.
 NOTE that if a fourth simulation with the same name is run, the file of the first simulation result will be automatically deleted.

+### Exporting results stored in netCDF (.nc) format to csv (or tab)

+Open the jupyter notebook named `deserialize_simulation_results.ipynb` in the pytools folder and follow the instructions.